riyavsinha/marimo/README.md

 pip install marimo-agents
 ```

+## But why?

+Research agents are a great way to explore data and hypotheses.
+However, many paths of inquiry lead to dead ends, and it's easy to get lost in a sea of irrelevant results.
+Instead, you may want to eventually delete the dead ends to focus on the most promising paths of inquiry.
+A notebook helps achieve this by enabling you to polish your research via deleting agent cells with irrelevant results, and also rearranging prompts to present data as a cohesive narrative.

 ## Usage

 An **Agent** is at its core a function that takes in a **Prompt** and returns a **Response**.